bhuvi-ai/Chrome-Dictionary-Extension/README.md

 ## Running app.py:
    1. Ensure that you have Python installed on your machine.
-   2. Navigate to the chrome-dictionary-extension directory.
+   2. Navigate to the Chrome-Dictionary-Extension directory.
    3. Run the app.py file:
    ```
 python app.py